-Every year we rescue hundreds of ex-battery/barn chickens who would otherwise go to slaughter - Egg-laying chickens are normally slaughtered at 72 weeks of age, as this is often when a hen’s egg production slows down.
+Every year we rescue hundreds of commercial egg laying hens who would otherwise go to slaughter - Egg-laying hens are normally slaughtered at 72 weeks of age, as this is often when a hen’s egg production slows down.

 Raystede rescues them and bring them to live in our Sanctuary where they are free to roam, scratch and sun-bathe.
 They are still good egg-layers and make brilliant family pets.

 The hens can arrive underweight and with few feathers (some are almost bald!).
 That is why when you visit our sanctuary sometimes you will see hens with very few feathers, as well as much healthier looking hens.